PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: Related Work

-\textbf{3D Object Detection with Point-based Representation on Point Clouds.} F-PointNet \cite{qi2017frustum} first proposes to apply PointNet \cite{qi2017pointnet,qi2017pointnet++} for 3D detection from the cropped points based on the 2D image boxes.
-PointRCNN \cite{shi2019pointrcnn} generates 3D proposals directly from 3D raw points for 3D detection with point clouds only. \cite{qi2019deep} proposes the hough voting strategy for better object feature grouping.
-3DSSD \cite{yang20203dssd} introduces F-FPS as a complement of D-FPS and develops a one stage object detector operating on raw points.
-These point-based methods are mostly based on the PointNet series, especially the set abstraction operation \cite{qi2017pointnet++}, which enables flexible receptive fields for point cloud feature learning.
+The point-based methods directly detect 3D objects from raw points.
+F-PointNet \citep{qi2017frustum} applies PointNet \citep{qi2017pointnet,qi2017pointnet++} for 3D detection from the cropped points based on 2D image boxes.
+PointRCNN \citep{shi2019pointrcnn} generates 3D proposals directly from raw points by only taking 3D points, and some works~\citep{qi2019deep,cheng2021back,wang2022rbgnet} follow the point-based pipeline by exploring different feature grouping strategy for generating 3D boxes.
+3DSSD \citep{yang20203dssd} introduces hybrid feature-distance based farthest point sampling on raw points.
+These point-based methods are mostly based on PointNet series, especially set abstraction \citep{qi2017pointnet++}, which enables flexible receptive fields for point cloud feature learning.
 However, it is challenging to extend these point-based methods to large-scale point clouds since they generally consume much more memory/computation resources than the above voxel-based methods.

-\textbf{3D Object Detection with Hybrid Representation on Point Clouds.} There are also some works that utilize both the point-based and grid-based point representations.
-STD \cite{std2019yang} proposes the PointsPool to transform point-wise features to voxel features for refining the proposals.
-Fast Point R-CNN~\cite{chen2019fast} fuses the deep voxel features with raw point data for 3D detection.
-Part-A2-Net~\cite{shi2020part} aggregates the point-wise part locations by the voxel-based RoI-aware pooling to improve the 3D detection performance.
-However, these methods generally simply transform features between two representations and do not fuse the deeper features from both two representations and also not fully explore the advantages of these representations.
-In contrast, our proposed PV-RCNN frameworks explore on how to deeply aggregate the features by learning with both point-based (\emph{i.e.}, set abstraction) and voxel-based (\emph{i.e.}, sparse convolution) feature learning operations to boost the performance of 3D detection.
+There are also some works that utilize both the point-based and voxel-based representations.
+STD \citep{std2019yang} transforms point-wise features to dense voxels for refining the proposals.
+Fast Point R-CNN~\citep{chen2019fast} fuses the deep voxel features with raw points for 3D detection.
+Part-A2-Net~\citep{shi2020part} aggregates the point-wise part locations by the voxel-based RoI-aware pooling to improve 3D detection performance.
+However, these methods generally simply transform features between two representations and do not fuse the deeper features from the specific basic operations of these two representations.
+In contrast, our PV-RCNN frameworks explore on how to deeply aggregate features by learning with both point-based (\emph{i.e.}, set abstraction) and voxel-based (\emph{i.e.}, sparse convolution) feature learning modules to boost the 3D detection performance.